 Harikrushnan Balasubramanian, PhD

 The Advanced Microscopy Fellowship at the AIC has been a golden opportunity for me to develop myself both professionally and personally.
 I have been trained to use state-of-the-art microscopes for super-resolution and light sheet imaging, strategize data acquisition and analysis, provide technical consultations, and learn other administrative skills as required by the demanding nature of working in a well-run microscopy facility.
 A unique feature of this position is the ability to customize my training in directions that suit my interests – this has allowed me to pursue a passion project of conducting a global outreach microscopy workshop.
-With the guidance of the AIC, imaging South-East Asia (iSEA) should be a reality soon!
+Thanks to the guidance and support of the AIC, the Okinawa Microscopy Workshop, with the goal of strengthening the bioimaging community in Southeast Asia, will be a reality soon!
 All the hard and soft skills gained from my tenure here will help me succeed in my bioimaging career.